Martovark/awesome-tiny-machine-learning/README.md

 ## ML
 - **[micro_diffusion](https://github.com/SonyResearch/micro_diffusion)** - Micro-budget training of large-scale diffusion models.
 - **[minimal-text-diffusion](https://github.com/madaan/minimal-text-diffusion)** - A minimal implementation of diffusion model for text generation.
 Also contains a basic list of papers/blogs/videos for a deeper dive into diffusion models.
+- **[minimind](https://github.com/jingyaogong/minimind/blob/master/README_en.md)** - Project aims to train a super-small language model MiniMind with only 3 RMB cost and 2 hours, starting completely from scratch.
 - **[mini-swe-agent](https://github.com/SWE-agent/mini-swe-agent)** - The 100 line AI agent that solves GitHub issues or helps you in your command line.
 - **[modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt)** - NanoGPT (124M) in 3 minutes on 8xH100.
 - **[modded-nanogpt-rwkv](https://github.com/BlinkDL/modded-nanogpt-rwkv)** - Modified variant of nanoGPT for RWKV.